Avondale, Arizona Therapists

 An Overview of Mental Health in Avondale, Arizona

 Avondale, Arizona, is located in Maricopa County in the southwest quadrant of the state to the west of Phoenix.
 This is a midsize city, home to 82,875 residents as of the 2016 United States Census.
-Just over 50 percent of the residents described themselves as Hispanic, 31.5 percent White alone, and 9.6 percent Black alone.
-The balance of the residents is a mix of other groups that comprise less than 5 percent of the population each.
+Just over 50% of the residents described themselves as Hispanic, 31.5% as White alone, and 9.6% as Black alone.
+The balance of the residents is a mix of other groups that comprise less than 5% of the population each.
 Most of those living in Avondale were born in the United States.
-Only 15.1 percent were born outside the country.
+Only 15.1% were born outside the country.

 Economically, Avondale residents fare well compared to the state of Arizona as a whole.
 The median household income in 2016 was $58,404, somewhat higher than the state average of $53,558.
 The cost of living index in Avondale tends to be lower than the United States as a whole, 93.2 as compared to 100.

 While the crime rate in Avondale has been on a steady decline since 2011, the crime index still sits at a point slightly higher than that of the United States overall, 287 per 100,000 in the population.
 The overwhelming majority of incidents involve thefts and similar property crimes.

 Current State of Mental Health Services in Avondale, Arizona

 While the city of Avondale is doing well, it does face some significant needs in terms of mental health services for its residents.
 In 2016, Dignity Health Arizona General Hospital published the comprehensive Maricopa County Coordinated Community Health Needs Assessment which identified some specific priorities.

 - The availability of mental/behavioral health services was identified by participants as the most important health problem facing the community.